andre-ye/andre-ye.github.io-retired/docs/reading-list.md

 ## Fiction

 Currently Reading
-- *The Idiot* by Fyodor Dostoevsky
-- *The Deep* by Rivers Solomon
+- None :(

-Pretending to be Currently Reading
+Pretending to be Currently (Re-)Reading
 - *Tender is the Flesh* by Agustina Bazterrica
 - *The Idiot* by Fyodor Dostoevsky

-Read
+- *Infinite Jest* by David Foster Wallace

+The Good Stuff
 - *Crime and Punishment* by Fyodor Dostoevsky
-- *The Deep* by Rivers Solomon
 - *Infinite Jest* by David Foster Wallace
 - *Never Let Me Go* by Kazuo Ishiguro
-- *Crime and Punishment* by Fyodor Dostoevsky
-- *A Clockwork Orange* by Anothony Burgess
-- *Call Me By Your Name* by Andre Aciman

----

----

-## Words
-Speculative, diagesis / diagetic, synecdoche, dialectic, Hegelian triad, deferred meaning, trace, differance, deconstruction, queer, gender, performativity, construction, constructivism, cybernetic, apotheosis, subaltern

 ---